Despite the push toward environmental awareness, we are

 The Nickel & Dime Approach

-For a tech to be competitive, continually dicarding equipment and buying new replacements is not always going to be cost effective.
-Employing the money-saving suggestions here will result in cost reductions for the stage lighting shop, but one may adapt them for general business, too.
-Some tips will be obvious to the experienced, but for the newbie what is read here will be shortcuts to being more financially efficient.
+To be competitive, continually discarding equipment and buying new replacements is not always cost effective.
+Refurbishing present equipment that is still useful is one way to keep costs low.
+Employing the money-saving suggestions here will also result in cost reductions for the stage lighting shop, but one may adapt them for general business, too.
+Some tips will be obvious to the experienced, but for the newbie, this article will be a shortcut to being more financially efficient.

-Some will say after looking at these suggestions, "It's not worth it to save $10.00 or 10 minutes."
-These persons have not considered that if these techniques are applied to 10 items and tasks, $100.00 and one hour and forty minutes will be saved.
-Doing this 100 times in a year yields savings of $10,000 and more than 20 eight-hour days.
-Perhaps for a large company this might be ignored, but for a small one or an individual working at home, the savings are very welcomed.
+Some will say: "It's not worth saving only $10.00 or 10 minutes."
+These persons have not considered that if these techniques are applied to ten items and tasks, $100.00 and one hour and forty minutes will be saved.
+Doing this 100 times in a year would yield savings of $10,000 and more than twenty 8-hour days.
+Perhaps for a large company this could be ignored, but for a small one or an individual working at home, the extra money is very welcomed.
+Even if the time money and time is 10% of the extreme example given, saving $1,000 and two 8-hour days is not to be ignored.
+Your path to lower operating costs starts with small savings, and here they are:

 - Rental Recovery If the item can be rented out to recover